learn-neuroimaging/hitchhackers_guide_brain/CONTRIBUTING.md

 (If you are working on your *fork*, simply replace `https://github.com/learn-neuroimaging/tutorials-and-resources.git` by `git clone git@github.com:<username>/tutorials-and-resources.git` where
 `<username>` is your GitHub username)

+-   Finally, open up `http://127.0.0.1:8000/` in your browser, and you should see the default home page being displayed.
 - Once done, you need to run MkDocs.
 Simply type:
 ```
 mkdocs serve